BENEFITS you deserve!

 Injured employees may be eligible for a variety of benefits.
 Workers in Florida who have been injured may seek compensation for:

 - Medical Expenses: This should include any doctor's appointments, treatment costs, medical tests, medicines, and procedures required as a result of a workplace injury.
 You are required to see a doctor who is authorized by the insurance provider under workers' compensation laws.

-- Temporary Partial Disability: This is when a doctor believes you can return to work with certain limitations because of your injury.
+- Temporary Partial Disability: When your doctor believes you'll be able to return to work with certain limitations because of your injury.

 - Temporary Total Disability: When a doctor decides that your accident has caused you completely unable to work, this is what happens.
 The severity of the injury determines how much you can be paid for lost time at work.
 During your recuperation, you may be eligible for two-thirds of your normal pay.
 In extreme situations, temporary coverage may cover up to 60% of your usual pay for up to six months.

 - Permanent Total Disability Benefits: These may be granted if a catastrophic injury happens, and the victim has a permanent disability.

 - Death Benefits: The victim's family may be entitled to death benefits if a worker is killed on the job.
 Funeral expenses of up to $7,500, compensation for dependents, and extra benefits of up to $150,000 are available to his or her family.

 A Florida worker may file a third-party claim to get additional compensation.
 For example, when someone is harmed while using a defective product at work the victim may seek reimbursement from the employer through workers' compensation.
 Also, the injured victim may file a third-party claim against the manufacturer of the defective product.
 This claim may be needed by the injured victim to receive fair compensation for his or her serious injuries.Seeking Legal Assistance for Workers' Compensation